rust-hosted-langs/book/booksrc/chapter-interp-dicts.md

 then when searching for `Y` we wouldn't know to keep searching and find `Y` in slot `n + 2`.
 Hence, deleted entries are marked differently to empty slots.

-Here is the code for this function:
+Here is the code for the Find Entry function:

 ```rust,ignore
 {{#include ../interpreter/src/dict.rs:DefFindEntry}}